muranava/ted_talk/README.md

-	  --lang, -l <s>:   Language of description (default: en) --rss, -r:   Show descriptions of the newest talks from TED Talk RSS --url, -u <s>:   URL of a specific TED Talk --video, -v:   Save not only audio but also the original video --help, -h:   Show this message
+	  --lang, -l <s>:   Language of description (default: en) --rss, -r:   Show descriptions of the newest talks from TED Talk RSS --url, -u <s>:   URL of a specific TED Talk --help, -h:   Show this message

 ### exec